alex-emery/a73x/content/ethos.md

 You're digital data is farmed and harvested for surveillance capitalism because they couldn't work out how else to squeeze out more money.

-So here stands my cornerstone.
-It represents my part of the internet, where I've placed my flag in my virtual space and declared it mine.
-A small space subsumed by big tech's centralised web.
+So this is my pièce de résistance.
+It represents my part of the internet, a small space subsumed by big tech's centralised web.

 I believe that a small amount of tech literacy would go a long way.
 We don't need to commune on centralised platforms; rather, we can set up our own and own them.